"America deserved 9/11, dude. Fuck it, I'm saying it."

 "One of my first interactions with government repression," Hasan has explained, "was when Recep Tayyip Erdogan sued one of the cartoon newspapers that I used to read, a political satire."

-Watching a leader he recognized as authoritarian systematically consolidate power gave him both his left-wing views and his willingness to express them loudly.
+Watching an authoritarian systematically consolidate power gave him both his left-wing views and his willingness to express them loudly.

 His Turkish upbringing also gave him something else: an anti-imperialist worldview baked in from childhood.
 "Growing up in Turkey, always had an anti-imperialist slant," he's said, "which is a given usually for people on that side of the planet, who are privy to the negative consequences of American empire, who get to experience it firsthand or at least secondhand."